 Locating the iPad

-Beginning with the '16-'17 school year, Find My iPhone is no longer on the iPads and has been replaced by a more reliable admin-level location tracking feature built into iOS.
 Should an iPad need to be located, submit a help desk ticket so that your Help Desk Tech can locate the device and notify you of the location.
+Tracking is done via the district's management system, AirWatch.
+The tech will relay the location information back to you.

 Retrieving The iPad

 - If the student recognizes the location (ie their house, school, a friend's house, etc), they can check for the iPad there with their parents (or we can help search for it at school)

 - If the student doesn't recognize the location, it's possible the iPad was stolen, at which point the parents should contact the police, who can assist with the recovery--the family should not try to retrieve the iPad if it's in an unrecognized location.